image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 ## Applying watershed

-Finally, with all the preparations you can actually use watershed function.
 At this point we covered every important parameter for watershed to work, so all is left is to apply extrema and mask that we calculated before:

 ```ts
 const roiMap = waterShed(blurredImage, { points: filteredPoints, mask });